Skip to Content

 No Waiting 20+ Minutes for Water to Heat

-With a traditional RV water heater, once you turn on the switch calling for the water to start heating, you’ll have to wait at least 20 minutes for hot water.
+With a traditional RV water heater, once you turn on the switch to heat the water, you’ll have to wait at least 20 minutes for it to reach temperature.
 If you need hot water quickly for some reason, that’s not possible unless your water heater has already been on, heating the water for enough time.

 Can Use Less Fuel

 A tankless water heater will only need fuel while it’s heating the water you’re using.
-Once you turn off the hot water tap, no more is used (until the next time you turn on the hot water tap).
+Once you turn off the hot water tap, no more hot water is used (until the next time you “demand” hot water at a faucet).

 Lightweight Because They Don’t Hold Water

-When you have a traditional water heater with a tank in your RV, you’re always carrying around that amount of in the tank.
-If you have a 10-gallon RV water heater, that’s 83.4 pounds (8.34 pounds per gallon of water x 10) sitting in that area of your rig.
+When you have a traditional water heater with a tank in your RV, you’re always carrying around that amount of water in the tank.
+If you have a 10-gallon RV water heater, that’s 83.4 pounds (8.34 pounds per gallon of water x 10 gallons) sitting in that area of your rig.
 And that’s just the water.
-Add another 20 pounds or so for the water heater itself, and you’re looking at 100 extra pounds of weight.
+Add another 20 pounds or so for the water heater itself, and you’re looking at 100 extra pounds.

 A tankless water heater doesn't hold gallons of water in a reservoir.